Ph.D., Analytical Chemistry, Vanderbilt University; B.A., Chemistry, Hanover College

 What I Love About Emmanuel:

-I love that Emmanuel College embraces the liberal arts.
+I love that Emmanuel College embraces the liberal arts and social justice.
 Chemistry majors put science in perspective through social analysis or moral reasoning while students focused on the humanities learn the importance of science in daily life.
-The same is true for faculty members that work together to provide a learning environment without boundaries.
+The same is true for faculty members who work together to provide a learning environment without boundaries and with a sense of belonging for all.

 As scientists, we feel motivated to better understand the complexities around us and make innovative changes in our ever-evolving world.
 The research done by Dr. Gerdon's undergraduate students at Emmanuel College motivates and educates students in chemistry using a simple philosophy.
 First and foremost, our research aims to inspire students in chemical research by giving them hands-on instruction in a professional laboratory setting.
 Experimentation in novel areas of chemistry such as nanotechnology encourages students to explore their curiosities and gain experience in the field of research.
 Second to education, our researchers complete scientifically relevant experiments in three main fields of study: biomineralization, analytical biochemistry, and nanotechnology.